MicrosoftDocs/Viva/Viva/learning/workday-integration.md

 9. If your tenant has large employee base, instead of adding the root ID you can add the child of root in configuration form.

-10. Run the “Headcount Report” on Workday and select root org.
+10. Run the "Headcount Report" on Workday and select root org.
 It gives you a list of all departments under the root org.

 ![Screenshot of the Headcount Report.](/viva/media/learning/wd-s3-8.png)